The Santa Cruz Redwoods RV Resort is the perfect place to stay for those who want to visit the redwood parks on the Central Coast.

 Here guests have the opportunity to unwind and relax in spacious campsites surrounded by majestic redwood trees while also enjoying comfortable amenities such as restrooms, hot showers, a Clubhouse, and private access to the San Lorenzo River.
 Sounds like a dream come true?

-Here is all you need to know about staying at the Santa Cruz Redwoods RV Resort including campground location, amenities, and what to expect.
+Keep reading for all you need to know about staying at the Santa Cruz Redwoods RV Resort including campground location, amenities, and what to expect.

 About Santa Cruz Redwoods RV Resort

-Santa Cruz Redwoods RV Resort offers a convenient place to camp for those vising Felton, Santa Cruz, and the nearby redwood State Parks.
+Santa Cruz Redwoods RV Resort offers a convenient place to camp for those visiting Felton, Santa Cruz, and the nearby Redwood State Parks.
 This RV park’s accommodation choices include RV sites, tent pavilions, and dry tent campsites.

 On our most recent trip, we stayed at the Standard and Super RV sites.
 All of the RV sites are very spacious and feature a picnic table.